lapalme/pyrealb/demos/flight_infos/README.md

 a very small subset of flights taken from [2015 Flight Delays and Cancellations](https://www.kaggle.com/datasets/usdot/flight-delays) [592 MB]
 * `airlines.csv` : we selected 5 airlines from the 14 in the original
 * `airports.csv` : we selected 9 airports from the 322 in the original
 * `flightDB.json` : a 1,8 MB file created by `selectFlights.py` that picks flights operated by the selected airlines departing from and arriving in the selected airports.
 Only flights in the first complete week of January 2015 were kept which we considered as sufficient for our small demo.
 The selected airlines and airports are also included in this file.
+A fictive cost based on the distance and day of the week is added to each flight.

 For training the RASA utterance (in our case, questions) parser, we use this [version of the dataset](https://github.com/howl-anderson/ATIS_dataset/blob/master/README.en-US.md) slightly modified by `convertJSON.py` so that the roles are indicated as an explicit field instead of being integrated into the entity name as required for RASA 3.0.
 The departing and arriving airports and the airlines are changed so that only the ones in `flightDB.json` are used.